 \section{Characterisation of \pqrec sets}

 The purpose of section~\thesection{} is to show our main result.
-We restate it after a few definitions. \begin{definition} \begin{subthm} \item We denote by~$\Wpq$ the function~$\Vpq\rightarrow\Vpq$ that maps~$\zero$ to~$\zero$, and every positive~$x$ to~$y$, where~$y$ is the largest power of~$\pq$ such that~$xy^{\mo}$ belongs to~$\Vpq$. \item We denote by~$\lord$ the \emph{representation-length preorder}: for every~$x,y\in\Wpq$, it holds~$x\lord y$ ~if~~$\wlen{\rep{x}}\leq\wlen{\rep{y}}$. \item Let~$d$ be an integer and~$S$ be a subset of~$\Vpqd$.
-We say that~$S$ is \pqdef if it is definable in~$\logic$. \end{subthm} \end{definition} \begin{falsetheorem}{\rtheorem*{pq-defi<->pq-reco}} A set is~$\pq$-recognisable if and only if it is~$\frac{p}{q}$-definable. \end{falsetheorem}
+We restate it after a few definitions. \begin{defi} \begin{subthm} \item We let~$\Vpq$ denote the function~${\Npq\rightarrow\Npq}$ that maps~$0$ to~$0$, and every positive~$x$ to~$\left(\frac{p}{q}\right)^k$, where~$k$ is the largest exponent such that~$x\left(\frac{p}{q}\right)^{-k}$ belongs to~$\Npq$. \item Let~$d$ be an integer and~$S$ be a subset of~$\Npqd$.
+We say that~$S$ is \pqdef if it is defined by some formula in $\logic$. \end{subthm} \end{defi} \begin{falsetheorem}{\rtheorem*{pq-defi<->pq-reco}} A set is~$\pq$-recognisable if and only if it is~$\frac{p}{q}$-definable. \end{falsetheorem}